allobo49/SBB/README.md

 `model.train()`

-**We saved this best model and continued the training with a lower learning rate of 2e-05.**
+**We saved this 🏆 BEST MODEL 🏆 and continued the training with a lower learning rate of 2e-05.**

 For instance, in the example below we demonstrate the results per epoch after the training on 15 epochs with the learning rate 3e-05 and then continuing the training on the lower learning rate for 9 epochs.